bhavesh-20/CP-helper-webhook/README.md

 - Go to your discord server and create a webhook for a channel, using this webhook we are going to trigger discord's API endpoint which allows us to send messages.
 Make note of this Webhook and add it to .env file using the name `CONTEST_WEBHOOK_URL`
-- In some cases something might go wrong sending notifications to discord and you would like to be notified as to what went wrong in your discord to minimize your efforts, for this scenario create a channel and a webhook for it where you recieve messages when some error occurs in sending notifications via discord like "no contests are scheduled" or "error formatting contests" so that you know why you didn't get any message that particular day.
+- In some cases something might go wrong sending notifications to discord and you would like to be notified of what went wrong in your discord channel itself to minimize your efforts, for this scenario create a channel and a webhook for it where you recieve messages when some error occurs in sending notifications via discord like "no contests are scheduled" or "error formatting contests" so that you know why you didn't get any message that particular day.
 - So `ERR_WEBHOOK_URL` is a webhook for notifying you in case something went wrong and `CONTEST_WEBHOOK_URL` is the main webhook where you get contest updates.
 - personally i recommend you to create a personal server and add webhook for error notifications there so that it disturbs no one and you are in control.